NEGOTIATING HELL: a sequel to CS Lewis' "Screwtape Letters." Ch 20: Is God our Vending machine?

 Mary smiled weakly.
 She was glad there was no lemonade today.
 She did not want to toss in God’s office.

 God looked at Mary, “this is enough for today.
 There is more that you will come to understand.
 It takes time, but it will come,” Mary nodded.
 She hoped she would learn soon.
 “Remember Jesus in the Garden of Olives?
 He knew everything at once—the sins of humanity, the punishment, it was the only way to undo the fall and overcome death.
-This omniscience made Him sweat blood, or hemi-perspire.
-His blood pressure spiked to 500/250 at the time.
-He did it all for love.
-Do you think mortal humans could carry the worlds' weight on their shoulders, plus forgive?”
+This omniscience led Him to hematidrose or sweat blood.
+His blood pressure spiked to at least 500/250 in the agony.
+He did it all for love, plus He forgave.”

 She didn’t know what to say.